CharulBhanawat13/CRM/CRP/DailyTask.md

 1/12/2020
 ---
-search box column in every field reset functionality on every page on update and add added column "nlogged_in_user_id" in 4 tables tbl_callList,tbl_visitplan,tbl_tour,tbl_contactperson Insert logged in user id in database  internally on all the 4 pages. prepare query to fetch result on call list
+- search box column in every field
+- reset functionality on every page on update and add
+- added column "nlogged_in_user_id" in 4 tables tbl_callList,tbl_visitplan,tbl_tour,tbl_contactperson
+ - Insert logged in user id in database  internally on all the 4 pages.
+- prepare query to fetch result on call list
-Creating a new method in class ServiceLayer to implement common functionalty to fetch query in all 4 pages
+- Creating a new method in class ServiceLayer to implement common functionalty to fetch query in all 4 pages

  2/12/2020
  --

-PHP Storm expires
+- PHP Storm expires
-Download VS Code but is unsupported
+- Download VS Code but is unsupported
-Try intelliJ but requires Ultimate version
+- Try intelliJ but requires Ultimate version
-Look at date formats .....need to insert STR_TO_DATE() before date cron_jobs jenkins
+- Look at date formats .....need to insert STR_TO_DATE() before date

-3/12/2020
----

- - Ask Ravindra Sir for PHPStorm License
- - Try out the free version for 30 day trial again
- - Implemented the permissionRoleQuery on
- 1. Call List Page
-2. Visit Plan Page
-3. Tour Page

-nctionality
-Removing options of dropdown
-Permissions role(add employee_id field in tbl_visitplan first)
-delete stored proc
-UI implementaion
-validations
+- cron_jobs
+- jenkins

 1/12/2020
 ---
-search box column in every field reset functionality on every page on update and add added column "nlogged_in_user_id" in 4 tables tbl_callList,tbl_visitplan,tbl_tour,tbl_contactperson Insert logged in user id in database  internally on all the 4 pages. prepare query to fetch result on call list
+ - search box column in every field
+- reset functionality on every page on update and add
+- added column "nlogged_in_user_id" in 4 tables tbl_callList,tbl_visitplan,tbl_tour,tbl_contactperson
+-  Insert logged in user id in database  internally on all the 4 pages.
+- prepare query to fetch result on call list
-Creating a new method in class ServiceLayer to implement common functionalty to fetch query in all 4 pages
+- Creating a new method in class ServiceLayer to implement common functionalty to fetch query in all 4 pages

+:spiral_calendar:
  2/12/2020
- --
+ ---

 PHP Storm expires
 Download VS Code but is unsupported